5 Things AMH Testing Can (and can’t) Tell You About Your Fertility

 Because your fertility is influenced by so many different factors, no single test by itself can determine infertility.

-AMH Testing with Hertility
+AMH testing with Hertility

-Your panel will be personalised to you, your health history, symptoms and specific situation.
 If you want to take the first step toward understanding your fertility and reproductive health, get started with an at-home Hormone & Fertility Test today.

 Why can’t I get an AMH test on the NHS?

 The NHS prioritises AMH testing for those experiencing fertility issues and needing IVF treatment only— and is not usually funded as part of initial blood tests to investigate fertility.
+NHS-funded AMH testing is only available to those who fulfil the strict criteria:

 • Not having conceived after regular unprotected sex after 1 year (or 6 months if you are 35 or older) as long as you don’t have any condition that can impact your reproductive health.

-• For single people and same sex couples who have had 6 cycles of unstimulated artificial insemination with no success.
+• For single people and same-sex couples who have had 6 cycles of unstimulated artificial insemination with no success.

 • Being known to, or suspected to have, a reproductive issue in either partner

-However, NHS policies can vary based on where you live and some integrated care boards (ICBs) even have AMH cutoffs for NHS funded treatment.
+However, NHS policies can vary based on where you live and some integrated care boards (ICBs) even have AMH cutoffs for NHS-funded treatment.
 Therefore, if you are interested in finding out your specific ICB policy, we recommend you speak to your GP.

 Can I test my AMH if I’m using hormonal contraception?

 At Hertility, we encourage AMH testing for people, however, there is some research which shows that some types of hormonal contraception may temporarily reduce AMH levels.
-This is because hormonal contraception aims to suppress your ovarian function (by stopping ovulation taking place), therefore suppressing your AMH levels too.
+This is because hormonal contraception aims to suppress your ovarian function (by stopping ovulation from taking place), therefore suppressing your AMH levels too.

 We still test AMH in those using hormonal contraception because overall there is not enough evidence to suggest that everyone’s AMH level will be suppressed.
 Additionally, we can still identify a low egg reserve and polycystic ovaries in people who are using hormonal contraception.